-Take a fascinating, free guided tour of the former Biltmore Industries Dye House at Grovewood Village.
+Take a fascinating tour of the Historic Dye House (Biltmore Industries' former production facility) at Grovewood Village.
 You'll time warp back to 1981 when the looms suddenly stopped.
 The factory appears much as it did on closing day, complete with wool on the looms.
 It's a photographer's dream.
-Before or after the tour, check out the fabulous Grovewood Gallery, tour the Estes-Winn Antique Car Museum and watch artists at work.
+Before or after the tour, check out the fabulous Grovewood Gallery and tour the Estes-Winn Antique Car Museum next door.

 Biltmore Industries was established in 1901 by George and Edith Vanderbilt, builders of the Biltmore Estate.
 It began in Biltmore Village to teach youth how to create handmade crafts.
 They teamed up with Charlotte Yale and Eleanor Vance to provide classes in wood carving and weaving.
 In 1917, four years after his completion of Grove Park Inn, Fred Seely bought Biltmore Industries and moved them to a collection of buildings adjacent to the inn, naming the complex Biltmore Homespun Shops.
 They expanded into an internationally known craft enterprise, with 40 looms weaving 700 yards per day in 1919 with 100 employees.
 By the 1940s, production dropped to 200 years per day.